Diseases & Conditions

 Your doctor will follow the changes of your child's curve using X-rays taken at 6- to 12- month intervals during the growing years.

 Physical activity does not increase the risk for curve progression.
 Children with congenital scoliosis can participate in most sports and hobbies.
+Some restrictions may be suggested if your child has congenital abnormalities in the cervical spine (neck).

 Bracing or casting.
 Braces or casts are not effective in treating the curvature caused by the congenitally abnormal vertebrae, but they are sometimes used to control compensatory curves where the vertebrae are normally shaped.